Near Providence Forge in New Kent County, Virginia — The American South (Mid-Atlantic)

 Location.
-37° 28.866′ N, 77° 7.83′ W. Marker is near Quinton, Virginia, in New Kent County.
+37° 28.866′ N, 77° 7.83′ W. Marker is near Providence Forge, Virginia, in New Kent County.
 Marker is at the intersection of Pocahontas Trail (U.S. 60) and Roxbury Road, on the right when traveling east on Pocahontas Trail.
 Touch for map.
 Marker is at or near this postal address: 5009 S Garden Rd, Providence Forge VA 23140, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Letitia Christian Tyler (here, next to this marker); a different marker also named Long BridgeArnold Stansley (approx. 3.1 miles away); Action of Nance's Shop (approx. 3.6 miles away); George W. Watkins School (approx. 3.8 miles away); Green v.
 County School Board of New Kent County (approx. 3.8 miles away); Roxbury (approx. 4 miles away); Stuart's Ride Around McClellan (approx. 4.2 miles away).

 Also see . . .
 Virtual Tour by Markers of the Battle of Seven Pines.
 This is one of several markers describing the actions of May 31 - June 1, 1862.
-(Submitted on May 1, 2009, by Bernard Fisher of Mechanicsville, Virginia.)
+(Submitted on May 1, 2009, by Bernard Fisher of Richmond, Virginia.)